markterence/discord-quest-completer/README.md

 ### Windows

+You can download manually pre-built pre-release binaries on the [Releases](https://github.com/markterence/discord-activity/releases) page.

+Alternatively, you can follow the [development setup instructions](#-development-setup) to build the app from source.

 > [!IMPORTANT]
 > Make sure you place or extract in a location where you have write or execute permissions.
 >